 Relevant content through segmentation and personalization

-- Take advantage of Episerver Campaign's segmentationThe generic term for dividing recipients into relevant groups, in order to send them appropriate content.
+- Take advantage of Episerver Campaign's segmentA term for dividing recipients into relevant groups to send them appropriate content.
 Episerver Campaign uses Target Groups and Click Profiles for segmentation. feature and work with as many target groupsSubset of recipients defined by rules and conditions and a logic relationship between them.
 For example, all recipients in the United Kingdom. as possible.

 - You can generally apply filtering to many areas, such as user engagement, regions, interests, purchased products and age groups.

 - Do not only send the same mailings exclusively to the complete database.
-Variation leads to more relevant content and thus better email performance KPIsPersonalization (Perform): Describes rules for displaying recommendations that share a strategy and time frame while marketing a product or service..
+Variation leads to more relevant content and thus better email performance KPIsStands for "key performance indicator" (also known as a conversion goal); the measurement of actions on web pages.
+The actions can be completed purchases, pages visited, time spent on site and so on..

 - Irrelevant content causes poor open rates, unsubscriptions, and spam complaints in the long term.